-The MAP estimate of 2000 mm is for an elevation of approximately 650 m.
-However, precipitation at the Kitsault project area is expected to vary with elevation due to the steep topography of the area and the corresponding orographic lift of moist maritime air masses.
-Suitable data are not available to quantify this orographic effect, but based on extensive experience with climate patterns in coastal British Columbia, it is anticipated that annual precipitation changes with elevation at a rate of approximately 5% to 10% per 100 m.
+The precipitation in the Kitsault project area is expected to vary with elevation due to the steep topography of the area and the corresponding orographic lift of moist maritime air masses.
+Suitable data are not available to quantify this orographic effect, but based on extensive experience with climate patterns in coastal British Columbia, it is anticipated that annual precipitation changes with elevation at a rate of approximately 10% per 100 m.
 An additional discussion on orographic effects is provided in Section 4.2.1 of this report.